 The results of the stability and accuracy evaluations for each method and data set combination are shown in Figure 2 and Figure 3 respectively.
 The methods appear along the x axis in order of their mean stability in Figure 2, and mean accuracy in Figure 3, over the six data sets.
 FS-MI was the most stable overall, but had one of the poorest accuracies.
 Similarly, FS-NaiveBC is the most accurate overall, but is the least stable.
 While neither FCR-NaiveBC nor FCR-MI achieve the best overall accuracy or stability, they are amongst the top three methods for both performance measures.
 The wide range of stabilities confirms the sensitivity of some methods to variations in the data.
 The method accuracies span a smaller range than the method stabilities.
 Nonetheless, there are substantial differences in accuracy between the best and worst methods.
 Compared to the other data sets, the stability of the Spekboom, Synthetic and Landsat data is noticeably superior.
 As reflected in the “difficulty” values in Table 1, these data sets are more representative of the underlying distributions and are thus less sensitive to disturbances.

 The ranking methods, Rank-MI and Rank-NaiveBC both have poor accuracy performance.
 This is expected as these methods do not consider feature complementarity and only measure relevance of features in isolation.
 The relatively poor accuracy and stability of FS-JMI was surprising in the context of the results of Brown et al. (2012), where it produced the best overall performance.
 Perhaps FS-JMI is more competitive when applied to higher dimensional data sets, containing hundreds or thousands of features, such as those that were used in Brown et al. (2012).
-Another contributing factor to this anomaly may be that, while we fixed the number of selected features to a small number, Brown et al. (2012) evaluated performance for a variable number of features and found that for some data, the superiority of the FS-JMI method only became apparent after many (more than ten) features had been selected.
 The FS-JMI results nevertheless provide a benchmark that helps confirm the usefulness of the FCR method for the type of data investigated in our study.

 As with classifier design, there is a “curse of dimensionality” problem with computing the MI of joint variables.
 As the number of features increases, the number of objects needed to adequately represent the feature distribution increases exponentially (Brown et al., 2012).
 For this reason, the MI criterion is not well suited for evaluating the BE method, which requires computation of the relevance criterion for the full feature set.
 This likely explains the poor performance of BE-MI in terms of both accuracy and stability.
+Note that part of the motivation for the JMI formulation is to circumvent this kind of representivity issue by using a low dimensional approximation to MI.

 Figure 2 Method stability per data set (methods along the x axis are ordered by their mean stability over the data sets)